Closing Date: 19th February, 2026

 Qualifications:

-• In adition to meeting the qualifications to serve as an Assistant Attorney General, qualified applicants will offer the following:
+In addition to meeting the qualifications to serve as an Assistant Attorney General, the successful candidate will have: